apache/beam/contributor-docs/code-change-guide.md

 3:41:06 PM: Execution finished 'wordCount'.
 ```

-and checking the output file:
+In addition, the following text appears in the output file:

 ```shell